-DNP Core courses include non-precepted hours that are tied to specific course essential assignments and may be done at the student's place of work, not requiring university approval or a preceptor.
+DNP Core courses include practicum hours that are tied to specific course essential assignments and may be done at the student's place of work, not requiring university approval or a preceptor.
 These hours are completed under the supervision of a Franklin University faculty member teaching the course.
+The purpose of these experiential practicum hours is to allow students the opportunity to practice skills learned in the classroom in real-world experiences.